- Faculty & Staff Directory

 - Forms Database

-Lakehead University, Aboriginal Initiatives and the Faculty of Science and Environmental Studies are pleased to announce the launch of the new Aboriginal Mentorship Program (AMP).
-AMP matches experienced university students (at the undergrad, graduate and post-graduate levels) with Aboriginal high school students from across the Thunder Bay region to create a positive connection that both inspires and assists the high school student in learning about science.
+Lakehead University's Aboriginal Mentorship Program matches experienced university students (at the undergrad, graduate and post-graduate levels) with Aboriginal high school students from across the Thunder Bay region to create a positive connection that both inspires and assists the high school student in learning about science.

 Founded in 2009 by the University of Ottawa, AMP was created in response to visits by graduate students in the Let’s Talk Science Outreach Program to rural and remote communities in northern Ontario.
 The volunteers were troubled by the lack of resources available to the students and schools they were visiting.
 It was from this realization that the Aboriginal Mentorship Program was created.
 The Programs’ purpose is to increase students’ interest in science and school in general, fulfill their educational needs in the form of fun and interactive science experiments and motivational challenges as well as to provide online educational support.
 The program culminates in a university experience for the high school students including a science fair; campus tours and visits to working science labs.